physicalattraction/PATinderBot/README.md

 - Enjoy photo collages in folder `img`

 ## Authentication

-The authentication should work automatically, however is broken at the moment.
 In `secrets.json` (not in the Git repository), there are three fields for authentication: your phone number, a refresh token and an access token.
 You should fill in the phone number (including the country code) as a string, as shown in the file `secrets_template.json`.
 The code makes an API call to request a One Time Password (OTP) which is received on your phone, and asks you for input it.
 However, this part is broken, the sms is never sent.
-Therefore, you need to take your phone, log out, log in there with phone number, obtain an OTP, and fetch a refresh token manually using this OTP.
+Therefore, we skip the API call to send an SMS with an OTP, and you need to take your phone, log out, log in there with phone number, to obtain an OTP.
+Use this to automatically fetch a refresh token.

 ## School selection